 ** While Set is normally depicted as an “evil” god in the Tomb Raider series, it’s worth noting that things are rarely black and white when it comes to Egyptian mythology.
 Some Egyptologists argue that Set gained a certain notoriety when he came to be associated with the Hyksos and other foreign rulers.
-Xenophobia may have swayed the Egyptians’ opinions of this desert god and it’s believed that his less amiable character traits may have been emphasised, possibly even exaggerated, as a result.
+Xenophobia may have swayed the Egyptians’ opinions of this desert god.
+His less amiable character traits may have been emphasised, possibly even exaggerated, in the aftermath of foreign occupation.
 In the later periods of Egyptian history, Set came to be associated with Apep, taking over his role as the “god of chaos”, and other gods stepped in to act as the defenders of Ra’s solar barge.
-No wonder Set has a bad attitude in Temple of Osiris…
+No wonder Set has a bad attitude in Temple of Osiris.

 Sources & Further Reading: